We're shipping now! Place your order on this site - we ship almost everywhere internationally

 Sensory Percussion needs a standard audio interface to convert the analog audio signal coming from the SP Sensor into a digital signal our software can process.
 Also, the interface needs to provide 48V phantom power to the SP Sensor.
 This kind of phantom is a standard feature of audio interfaces with microphone preamps.

 We’ve had great success with several USB, Firewire and Thunderbolt interfaces.
-We’ve used everything from $40 single channel interfaces for very simple single drum setups, to four-channel USB interfaces from Apogee, Focusrite and MOTU.
-We like the MOTU because it has very handy VU meters on the outside and is reliable, sturdy and has great latency performance.
+We’ve used everything from $40 single channel interfaces for very simple single drum setups, to full rack-mount interfaces.

 If you have any questions about your specific interface, don’t hesitate to get in touch with us and we’ll do what we can to help.
 The most important thing to remember regarding interfaces is that it needs to have as many 48v phantom powered XLR input channels as sensors you want to use.